-This workshop will explore answers to questions concerning facilitating adult learning.
-Presentations from the workshop leader will be interspersed with small group exercises focusing on different approaches to helping adults learn.
+This workshop will explore different methods and contexts for facilitating adult learning.
 Participants will be encouraged to explore their own experiences as learners and facilitators and to consider how these experiences might help them to reframe their practice.
+This highly interactive course will examine what counts as an adult educational approach to learning, the emotional rhythms of learning and what adult students look for in their teachers.